 NOTE : workers who make inquiries through PICA (platform of the Administration of the Generalitat de Catalunya), must consult the respective areas or units.

-The security policy of inquiries
+The query security policy

 Interoperability glossary